-The Crypto Officer and Crypto User must only use algorithms approved for use in a FIPS 140 mode of operation, as listed in Table 4 on page 12.
+The Crypto Officer and Crypto User must only use algorithms approved for use in a FIPS 140 mode of operation, as listed in Table 4 on page 15.
 The requirements for using the approved algorithms in a FIPS 140 mode of operation are as follows:

 - Bit lengths for an RSA key pair must be between 2048 and 4096 bits in multiples of 512. - Bit lengths for an HMAC key must be between 112 and 4096 bits. - EC key pairs must have named curve domain parameters from the set of NIST-recommended named curves (P224, P256, P384, P521, B233, B283, B409, B571, K233, K283, K409, K571).
 Named curves P192, B163, and K163 are allowed for legacy-use. - When using RSA for key wrapping, the strength of the methodology is between 112 and 150 bits of security. - The Diffie-Hellman shared secret provides between 112 and 150 bits of encryption strength. - EC Diffie-Hellman primitives must use curve domain parameters from the set of NIST-recommended named curves.
-Using NIST-recommended curves, the computed Diffie-Hellman shared secret provides between 112 and 256 bits of encryption strength. - You must set the feature, R_FIPS140_FEATURE_no_default_ecdrbg, against the FIPS 140-2 provider prior to loading the module to ensure one of the HMAC DRBG implementations is set as the default PRNG. - When using HMAC DRBG to generate keys, the requested security strength must be at least as great as the security strength of the key being generated. - When using GCM feedback mode for symmetric encryption, the authentication tag length and authenticated data length may be specified as input parameters, but the Initialization Vector (IV) must not be specified.
-It must be generated internally. - In the case where the module is powered down, a new key must be used for AES GCM encryption/decryption.
+Using NIST-recommended curves, the computed Diffie-Hellman shared secret provides between 112 and 256 bits of encryption strength. - You must set the feature, R_FIPS140_FEATURE_no_default_ecdrbg, against the FIPS 140-2 provider prior to loading the module to ensure one of the HMAC DRBG implementations is set as the default PRNG. - When using HMAC DRBG to generate keys, the requested security strength must be at least as great as the security strength of the key being generated.

+- When using GCM feedback mode for symmetric encryption, the authentication tag length and authenticated data length may be specified as input parameters, but the Initialization Vector (IV) must not be specified.
+It must be generated internally. - In the case where the module is powered down, a new key must be used for AES GCM encryption/decryption. - For Password-based Key Derivation, the following restrictions apply: - Keys generated using PBKDF2 shall only be used in data storage applications. - The minimum password length is 14 characters, which has a strength of approximately 112 bits, assuming a randomly selected password using the extended ASCII printable character set is used.